ruppel/rsync-time-backup-for-unraid/README.md

 * stop certain docker containers before doing the backup and restart those containers afterwards
 * stop certain docker compose projects before doing the backup and restart them afterwards

-You have to to adjust the script to your needs.
+You have to adjust the script to your needs.
 Check out the end of the file.
 There you have to
 * decide whether and what docker containers you wish to be stopped
 * decide whether and what docker compose projects you wish to be stopped